meco-group/omg-tools/readme.md

 Check out the examples directory for more code examples.
 There you can find a simple tutorial example which provides a documented overview of the basic functionality of the toolbox.

 ## Installation
-### Recommended installation
+### Basic installation
-OMG-tools is written in Python 2.7 and depends on the following packages:
+OMG-tools is written in Python 2.7 and requires the installation of the following packages:

 `sudo apt-get install python-pip python-numpy python-scipy python-matplotlib`

-OMG-tools itself is installed using `pip`:
+OMG-tools itself is downloaded from the PyPI repository and installed using `pip`:

 `sudo pip install omg-tools`

 ### Advanced installation
-If you want to install OMG-tools for development purposes, you can link your installed files to the cloned repository, by invoking the following command in the repository's root folder:

-`sudo pip install -e .`

 If you want to save simulation results in gif-format, you need [imagemagick](www.imagemagick.org):

 `sudo add-apt-repository main && apt-get update && install imagemagick `

 For faster solving of the motion problems, we recommend to install the [HSL linear solvers](https://github.com/casadi/casadi/wiki/Obtaining-HSL).

+If you want to install OMG-tools for development purposes, you can link your installed files to the cloned repository, by invoking the following command in the repository's root folder:

+`sudo pip install -e .`

 ## Authors
 OMG-tools is developed by Ruben Van Parys and Tim Mercy as part of their research in spline-based motion planning, under supervision of Goele Pipeleers within the [MECO research team](https://www.mech.kuleuven.be/en/pma/research/meco).
 Any questions, comments or propositions of collaboration can be addressed to ruben[dot]vanparys[at]kuleuven[dot]be and tim[dot]mercy[at]kuleuven[dot]be.